markjamesm/ChipDecode/README.md

 # ChipDecode

 A [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) disassembler written in C.
-ChipDecode takes a .ch8 ROM as input and outputs the decoded instructions into a text file.

 ## Usage

-Place your ROM file in the same directory as the ChipDecode executable and execute ChipDecode with the ROM file as an argument.
-Ex: `./ChipDecode <ROMNAME>.ch8`.
+`./ChipDecode <file>.ch8`

-ChipDecode will disassemble the ROM and place the output in a text file in the program directory in the format `<ROMNAME>.txt`.
+ChipDecode will place the output in a text file inside the program directory as `<file>.txt`.
 The decoded instructions are in the following format:

 ```text
 <Opcode>: Instruction description